28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 The formation of the second messengers IP3 and DAG is presented in Figure \(\PageIndex{11}\).
 Note that phospholipase C is a peripheral membrane protein bound to the inner leaflet of the cell membrane.

 Diacylglycerol binds to and activates protein kinase C (PKC).
-The IP3 binds to ligand-gated receptor/Ca2+ channels on internal membranes, leading to an influx of calcium ions into the cytoplasm.
+The IP3 binds to ligand-gated receptors/Ca2+ channels on intracellular membranes, leading to an influx of calcium ions into the cytoplasm.
 The released calcium ions also activate protein kinase C (PKC).
 These steps are illustrated in Figure \(\PageIndex{12}\) in more detail below.
 The activation of the peripheral membrane phospholipase C (PLC) is very similar to that of the integral membrane protein adenylyl cyclase, both of which produce second messengers.

 Figure \(\PageIndex{12}\): GPCR activation of phospholipase C, generation of second messengers IP3, DAG, and Ca2+ ions, and downstream activation of Protein Kinase C